Coral sinamay brimmed hat, with two-tone coral petersham ribbon trim.

 I created this piece with formal spring and summer events in mind.
 For example, this hat would be perfect for a race day, a wedding, or even a chic cocktail party.
 The lightweight and breathable sinamay will keep you cool in the heat, while the vibrant coral of the hat would look beautiful on a spring or summer day.

-I will send your piece in an ivory hat box, which I carefully pack with acid free tissue paper, and finish with a pink satin ribbon.
+I will send your coral hat in an ivory hat box.
+I carefully pack the box with acid free tissue paper, before finishing with a pink satin ribbon.
 Storing your hat in this tissue-filled box will keep it in tip top condition for many years to come.